 The Barder principle comes from the 1987 case of Barder v Barder (WA v Executors of the Estate of HA & Others EWHC 223 (Fam)) and is certainly unusual.
 It involves a wife’s appeal against a family law consent order for financial provision, on the basis that the husband’s suicide (just 22 days after making the order) constituted a Barder event.

 The facts of Barder itself demonstrate the highly limited circumstances in which the principle will be applied.
 In the Barder case the wife killed the children and committed suicide five weeks after the consent order had been made.
 The House of Lords held that it was entirely appropriate to appeal out of time given that the basis upon which the order had been made was totally invalidated.

 Lord Brandon set down four principles, which must be satisfied for Barder to apply:

-The category of post-order events which will qualify as Barder events is therefore limited to the most extreme or unlikely of subsequent events.
+The category of events which will qualify as Barder events is therefore limited to the most extreme or unlikely of subsequent events.
 In Richardson v Richardson EWCA 79, Lord Justice Thorpe stated:

 Cases in which a Barder event, as opposed to a vitiating factor, can be successfully argued are extremely rare, and should be regarded by the specialist profession as exceedingly rare, and should not be thought to be extendable by ingenuity or the lowering of the judicially created bar.